kytos/documentation/tutorials/napps/switch_l3_part2.rst

    - at least three characters
   --------------------------------------------------------------

-  Please, insert your NApps Server username: tutorial Please, insert your NApp name: of_l3ls_v2
+  Please, insert your NApps Server username: <username>
+  Please, insert your NApp name: of_l3ls_v2
   Please, insert a brief description for your NApp [optional]: This NApp handles forwarding between different networks.

   Congratulations!
 Your NApp have been bootstrapped!
-  Now you can go to the directory tutorial/of_l3ls_v2 and begin to code your NApp.
+  Now you can go to the directory <username>/of_l3ls_v2 and begin to code your NApp.
   Have fun!

 You will edit the ``settings.py`` and the ``main.py`` files.
 You can open them